pstanoev/simple-svelte-autocomplete/README.md

 - `keywordsCleanFunction` - optional function to additionally process the derived keywords from the item
 - `textCleanFunction` - optional function to additionally process the user entered text
 - `selectFirstIfEmpty` - set to true to select the first item if the user clears the text and closes the dropdown.
 Defaults to false.
+- `minCharactersToSearch` - minimum length of search text to perform search, defaults to 1
+- `maxItemsToShowInList` - maximum number of items to show in the dropdown list, defaults 0 (no limit)
+- `noResultsText` - text to show in the dropdown when the search text does not match any item.
+Defaults to "No results found".
+Can be set to "" to not show anything.
 - `debug` - flag to enable detailed log statements from the component

 ## Style